Huehuetenango: Overview

 Huehuetenango (originally called Xinabajul in the Mam language) was already a Maya settlement before the Spanish conquest of the fortified city of Zaculeu, which was the Pre-Columbian capital of the Mam kingdom situated just a few kilometers from Xinabahul.
 'Huehuetenango' means place of the ancients (or ancestors) in Nahuatl, which is the name Gonzalo de Alvarado adopted from his Nahua allies when Zaculeu and Xinabahul were conquered.

 Many people of Mam descent still live in and around Huehuetenango, and the nearby ruins of Zaculeu have become a tourist attraction.
 The ruins are markedly distinct from other Maya archeological sites; the original unearthed stones, comprising only a small portion of the original structures, were coated with plaster during restoration works carried out in the 1940s.
 There is also a small museum at Zaculeu that includes statues and small artifacts found on the site.

 Huehuetenango Airport is within the city and has a paved 825 m runway and a small terminal building.
-There are currently no scheduled airline flights.
+There are no scheduled airline flights as of 2019.